paperzain/SafeLock/README.md

 # SafeLock 🔐
-SafeLock is a password detective, analyzing every character to uncover weak patterns, common phrases, and vulnerabilities.
-It rates password strength, checks against compromised databases, and provides actionable tips to create strong, secure, and unguessable passwords, keeping your digital secrets safe.
+SafeLock is your ultimate password detective and security guardian.
+It meticulously inspects every character of your passwords, hunting down weak patterns, common phrases, and potential vulnerabilities.
+With advanced analysis, it evaluates password strength, checks against known compromised databases, enforces best practices, and provides actionable recommendations to enhance security.
+SafeLock also guides users on creating strong, unique, and unguessable credentials while maintaining usability, and logs attempts to track potential threats, making it a complete solution for protecting your sensitive accounts and digital secrets.
 <p align="left">
 <img width="1536" height="1024" alt="SafeLock Workflow Diagram" src="https://github.com/user-attachments/assets/33b1e99d-ce71-4b20-b279-0d8d16a0315c" />